 Health Savings Account (HSA)

 You can utilize the funds in your HSA to cover qualified medical expenses.
 This includes a vision and dental care and most medical services and care.
 The remaining money in your account will be rolled over at the end of the year.
 In addition, you can invest your HSA funds in permitted instruments such as certificates of deposit, mutual funds, bonds, and stocks.

 Within the FEHB (Federal Employees Health Benefits) program, HDHPs (High Deductible Health Plans) set up an HSA with a fiduciary and assign a set sum into your account every month.
 For 2020, you can set aside up to $3,550 for Self Only coverage and up to $7,100 for Self and Family or Self Plus One coverage.

-To quality for an HSA you should meet the following conditions:
+To qualify for an HSA, you should meet the following conditions:

 - Have HDHP coverage

 - Should not have other health insurance coverage